 A cat that hunts will get this dose of beneficial bacteria naturally.
 If he is free-ranging and digs in soil to do his toileting, he may consume small amounts of beneficial soil bacteria when grooming, or may chew on plant matter that has a bacterial load.
 Some people grow wheatgrass in pots for their cats to chew on and get their fix of soil bacteria – this may be a good option for indoor cats.

 Probiotic bacteria can be given as a supplement (in a capsule / sprinkled on food).
 It is rarely necessary to provide a probiotic supplement for cats, but it can be important if your cat has recently been on antibiotics or has a digestive upset.

-Green tripe (from a ruminant) can be added to the diet as a source of probiotics.
+Green tripe (from a ruminant) can be added to the diet of a cat as a source of probiotics.
 You can include a small amount of minced product that contains tripe in your cat’s diet.
 Some cats enjoy it, but some don’t like the taste.